PetukkaS/petukkas.github.io/docs/02_fysiikka/yliopistofysiikka_aihepiiri_01/yliopistofysiikka_aihe_02.md

 ---
-title: Yliopistomatematiikka aihe 02
+title: Yliopistofysiikka aihe 02
 layout: default
-parent: Yliopistomatematiikka aihepiiri 01
+parent: Yliopistofysiikka aihepiiri 01
+grand_parent: Fysiikka
 katex: true
 ---

-Toinen yliopistomatematiikan aihe.
+Toinen yliopistofysiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$